-Variable Definition Definition Х Interface and Interface and feature configuration identifier, as currently defined, e.g.: x=C: Asymmetric and symmetric cryptography implemented, ISO/IEC 7816 contact interface x=D: Asymmetric and symmetric cryptography implemented, ISO/IEC 7816 contact + ISO/IEC14443 contactless interface eee Indication of the ne Non-Volatile memory size in KB eee = 081: For example: 80 KByte EEPROM implemented.
+Variable Definition x Interface an nd feature configuration identifier, as currently defined, e.g.: x=C: Asymmetric and symmetric cryptography implemented, ISO/IEC 7816 contact interface

+Variable Definition Definition x=D: Asymmetric and symmetric cryptography implemented, ISO/IEC 7816 contact + ISO/ IEC14443 contactless interface eee Indication of the e Non-Volatile memory size in KB eee = 145: For example: 144 KByte EEPROM implemented.
 This "eee" figure may be increased by "+1", "+2" or "+3" in case of a different family member with same Non-Volatile memory size.
-See the Data Sheet [9] for details on all Non-Volatile memory size configuration. у Emulation Cor Emulation Configuration identifier y = P: P: no Emulation implemented pp(p) Package deliv very type (alpha numeric, last character optional), e.g. 'A4' for MOB4 module. rr ROM code nu ROM code number, which identifies the ROM mask. ff FabKey numb FabKey number, which identifies the EEPROM content at TOE delivery.
-(0) OM area for firmware emulation, e.g. '2' 2 KByte MIFARE Plus Emulation, optional for Duales.
-In case no firmware emulation is activated for a commercial type this character is left
+See the Data Sheet [9] for details on all Non-Volatile memory size configuration. у Emulation Con Emulation Configuration identifier y = P/X: no Emulation implemented р Package delive Package delivery type (alpha numeric, one character), e.g. '4' for MOB4 module. rr ROM code nun ROM code number, which identifies the ROM mask. ff FabKey numbe FabKey number, which identifies the EEPROM content at TOE delivery. n Packing Letter Packing Letter Code, (M: Inlays, J: Module/MOB4,6)

-For a detailed description of the package type names please refer to [12].
+For a detailed description of the package type names please refer to [12] and [13] .

-Table 12 depicts the package types, which are supported in this Security Target, and assigns these to the major configurations.
+Table 14 depicts the package types, which are supported in this Security Target, and assigns these to the major configurations.
 The two characters in each entry of the table stand for the variable pp, and identify the package type.
 An empty cell means that the Security Target does not support the respective package type for the corresponding major configuration.

-Table 12.
-Supported Package Types

-P60DeeeP Р60СеееР Description [1] Ux Ux Wafer not thinner than 50 μm (The string "x" in "Ux" stands for a single capital letter or an identifier which determines the released wafer treatment variation: e.g. UA, U15, U75) Xx Xx Module (Contact, Contactless, Dual Interface) (The string "x" in" Xx" stands for a single capital letter or an identifier which determines the released package variation: e.g. XA, X21, XQ6) An MOB Module (Contactless) (The number "n" in "An" stands for a number which identifies the released package type: e.g. A4, A6, A10) Ax Inlay (Contactless) (The string "x" in "Ax" stands for a single capital letter or an identifier which determines both, the inlay type and the package type inside the inlay: e.g. AC, A2F) HN HN HVQFN32 SMD package
+Table 14.
+Supported Packa age Types P60DeeeP P60CeeeP Description [1] Ux Ux Wafer not thinner than 50 μ m (The string "x" in "Ux" stands for a single capital letter or an identifier which determines the released wafer treatment variation: e.g. UA, U15, U75) Xx Xx Module (Contact, Contactless, Dual Interface) (The string "x" in" Xx" stands for a single capital letter or an identifier which determines the released package variation: e.g. XA, X21, XQ6) An MOB Module (Contactless) (The number "n" in "An" stands for a number which identifies the released package type: e.g. A4, A6, A10) Ax Inlay (Contactless) (The string "x" in "Ax" stands for a single capital letter or an identifier which determines both, the inlay type and the package type inside the inlay: e.g. AC, A2F) HN HN HVQFN32 SMD package HQ HQ HX2QFN14 SMD package smart card module.
+The characters 'rr' and 'ff' are individual for each customer product.
+In case the product is used for the USePP following package types are supported: